 Although most juvenile criminal cases head to family court, there are times that the crime is severe enough that it makes its way to Superior Court.
 Your child will face charges as an adult and will face a stronger punishment.

 As an experienced criminal defense attorney, Attorney Carbone will not let this happen.
 All charges against your child should be taken seriously and not something that should handle on your own.
 You need an experienced defender by your side to get the right results.

 Domestic Violence Claims

 What many people don’t realize is in New Jersey, a domestic violence charge is handled by the family court system instead of the criminal courts.
 Not many criminal lawyers in New Jersey know the ins and outs of family court which can easily be detrimental to your case.
-However, Attorney Carbone has worked in New Jersey family law and has the understanding needed to help you with your case.
+However, Attorney Carbone has worked in New Jersey family law and has the understanding needed to help you with your situation.

 Contact Our Jersey City Criminal Defense Attorney Now

 Facing a New Jersey courtroom alone without a criminal defense attorney present may lead to a devastating outcome.
 That’s why your first phone call should be to Jersey City criminal defense lawyer Anthony Carbone.
 For 30 years, our Jersey City criminal lawyer has been fighting for the rights of his clients throughout New Jersey.
 He is sympathetic to your situation and is ready to fight for your rights in the courtroom.
-No matter what you did, you have the right to have your voice heard and have an aggressive legal representative by your side.
+No matter what you did, you have the right to have your voice heard and had an aggressive legal representative by your side.

 Now is not the time to wait — it’s time for action.
-If you are charged with either disorderly persons or indictable crime in the Garden State, contact the Law Offices of Anthony Carbone immediately to schedule an initial consultation about your case.
+If you are facing either disorderly persons or indictable crime in the Garden State, contact the Law Offices of Anthony Carbone immediately to schedule an initial consultation about your case.
 Now serving clients in Hudson, Essex, Passaic, Union counties and throughout New Jersey.